scottgallant/xaprb-src/content/blog/life-on-mobile-apps-services.md

 author: Baron Schwartz
 categories:
 - Life Hacking
-date: 2016-10-21T21:46:24-04:00
+date: 2016-10-22T21:46:24-04:00
 description: "How I run most of my life and business from iPhone and iPad apps"
 image: "media/2016/10/torx.jpg"
 title: "Life on Mobile: The iPhone Apps And Services I Use"
 ---

 In my [last post](/blog/life-on-mobile-android-ios/) I talked about the transition from Android to iOS and some of the experiences I had during that journey.
-Once I switched, though, I found a rich ecosystem of iPhone and iPad apps I use daily.
+Once I switched, I found a rich ecosystem of iPhone and iPad apps I use daily.
 Some of them are central to my workflow and professional life, and I use them across all my devices, including my laptop/desktop systems.
 In this post I'll talk about those apps and how they enable me to run the bulk of my life (and my company) on a phone screen.

 ![Torx Bits](/media/2016/10/torx.jpg)